EdCrux/Using-Bootstrap-Newsweek.com-clone/README.md

 <img src="/images/mockup.png" width="100%">

+---

-The main goal is to create a Newsweek clone.
+> The main goal is to create a Newsweek clone.
 [Newsweek original](https://www.newsweek.com/)
----

-> This project is completed by Eduardo Cruz, as part of Microverse curriculum.

 ---
 ## Built With